Azure/azure-powershell/src/LogicApp/LogicApp/help/Get-AzLogicAppRunHistory.md

 Accept wildcard characters: False
 ```

-### -MaximumFollowRelLink
+### -MaximumFollowNextPageLink
-Specifies how many times to follow relation links if FollowRelLink is used.
+Specifies how many times to follow next page links if FollowNextPageLink is used.

 ```yaml
 Type: System.Int32